Storytelling is the key to winning entrepreneur pitches because professional investors like Barbara Corcoran and Robert Herjavec are moved by them.

-After Kara finished her story, something interesting happened.
+After Haught finished her story, something interesting happened.
 It prompted Corcoran to respond with a story of her own:

 “You could not have hit on a better story.
-When I go home at night after I finish my work day, I spend at least an hour and half with my daughter, Kate, who is ten, who has ADHD.
+When I go home at night after I finish my workday, I spend at least an hour and a half with my daughter, Kate, who is 10, who has ADHD.
 She also has a processing disorder.
 But what I have is a little girl with the confidence to the moon because she has a mother who is totally behind her.”

-Corcoran said that ‘sticking with it’ and ‘seeing it through’ as Kara has, is a major accomplishment.
+Corcoran said that “sticking with it” and “seeing it through,” as Haught has, is a major accomplishment.
 And that a mother who did so should not be underestimated.
-Kara and Shelly got their investment–and a new partner in Barbara Corcoran who put in $100,000 for a 50% stake in the business.
+Haught and Hyde got their investment–and a new partner in Barbara Corcoran, who put in $100,000 for a 50 percent stake in the business.